GaneshHegde1029/Lekha-BookKeeping/README.md

-# Lekha-BookKeeping
+# Lekha Project

-Journal Entry Book keeping Project
+This is my README from local repo.

+---

+This is README from remote repo.